STI of Human Papillomavirus

 Studies show most people will contract some type of HPV at some point during their lifetime and most of them won’t have any symptoms.
 In the U.S., approximately 79 million people currently have HPV although in most cases it will be a type that causes zero or mild symptoms .

-Worldwide, about 500 million women are diagnosed with cervical cancer every year including 15,000 in the U.S. Although HPV is not the only cause of cervical cancer, it is the most common one .
+In 2020, about 600,000 women were diagnosed with cervical cancer worldwide including 11,000 in the U.S. Although HPV is not the only cause of cervical cancer, it is the most common one [2,5].

 There are over 100 documented different strains of HPV, and different “types” can have different symptoms and effects on the body.
 Some types of HPV are not exclusively sexually transmitted and may spread through general skin-to-skin contact.
 The strains that are predominantly sexually transmitted tend to have more serious consequences.
 For example, HPV16 and HPV18 are responsible for most cases of cervical cancer, and HPV6 and HPV12 can cause genital warts.

 Even though many people do not show any symptoms of the virus, they can still pass it on to others during sex.
 As with other STIs, risk factors include having multiple sexual partners, unprotected vaginal, anal or oral sex, and/or a weakened immune system.

 Although HPV often does not cause any symptoms, it can lead to other conditions such as cervical cancer or genital warts.
 Most of the time, the body’s immune response will defeat the infection before warts have a chance to develop.
 Warts often won’t appear until weeks or months after sexual intercourse with an infected partner, indicating that the immune system was not able to clear the infection.
 The good news is that wart-causing types of HPV are not typically associated with cervical cancer.